PHL111: Valid Reasoning

 Assignments and exams

-You will have three exams, and also frequent (typically weekly)
+You will have two exams, two quizzes, and weekly homework

-that I develop.
-Logic is a discipline that requires practice.
-They
+Logic is a discipline that requires practice, which is why we want to

-the lecture, what you may be failing to understand, and so on.
+to understand from the lecture, what you may be failing to understand,

 You can work together, but you must write up your homeworks by